studersi/test-4/Tutorial-07-README.md

 [2015-05-26 22:13:36.867916] [-:error] - - [client 192.168.146.78] ModSecurity: Warning.
 Operator GE matched 3 at TX:sqli_select_statement_count. [file "/opt/modsecurity-rules/latest/base_rules/modsecurity_crs_41_sql_injection_attacks.conf"] [line "108"] [id "981317"] [rev "2"] [msg "SQL SELECT Statement Anomaly Detection Alert"] [data "..."] [hostname "www.example.com"] [uri "/EMail/MailHandler"] [unique_id "Vi6XgKwxQzZrjFreMRsAAAB3"]
 ```

-The engine counts out the *SQL statements*, saves them to an internal transaction variable and there’s an alarm when there are three or more.
+The engine counts out the *SQL statements*, saves them to an internal transaction variable and an alarm goes off when there are three or more.
 We are once more confronted by the path */EMail/MailHandler*.
-I suggest dealing with the internal variable like any other argument and disabling this counter (which by the way rarely applies) when capturing e-mails:
+I suggest handling the internal variable like any other argument and disabling this counter (which by the way rarely applies) when writing e-mails:

 ```bash
       # Ignore-Rules for TX:sqli_select_statement_count (SQL Statement counter)